jahs/ssexp/docs/index.rst

 Usage
 -----

-The function :func:`ssexp.dumps` serializes and object to a string.
+The function :func:`ssexp.dumps` serializes an object to a string.
 A pre-serializer can be supplied if the object contains more complex objects.